-Employers have a responsibility to provide a safe work environment and to adequately address sexual harassment that they are, or should have been, aware of.
-Similarly, workers have a duty not to sexually harass other workers.
-When sexual harassment does occur, affected workers may consider suing their employer, another worker, or both.
+Employers have a responsibility to provide a safe work environment and to adequately address harassment that they are, or should have been, aware of.
+Similarly, workers have a duty not to harass other workers.
+When harassment does occur, affected workers may consider suing their employer, another worker, or both.

 It's important to note that many civil actions will not be available to workers if the issue was addressed through other means, such as a human rights complaint or workers' compensation claim.
 Some actions may also be specifically barred under legislation dealing with workplace issues or because the issue is covered by a collective agreement.
 This site provides general legal information.
 A lawyer can help you determine all action that is available to you.
 The Shift Project can arrange for a free consultation.